The Home Loan Game (how it actually works)

 And another home coming up with a 3% down payment.

-Some people are ok with a small down payment.
+Some people are ok with no down payment or a small down payment.

-And other people only want to buy a home if they have a large down payment.
+And some people only want to buy a home if they have a large down payment.

 Your lender will ask to see all of your assets that can be used towards your down payment.